alex-connolly/guardian/README.md

 contract Watcher {

     guard(){
-        Guard() // this is a function from guard.grd
+        guard.Guard() // this is a function from guard.grd
     }
 }